 - 60% of accidents happened during daytime hours, 40% at night

 - 31% of construction zone accidents involved speeding

-- 22% of fatal crashes happened on interstates
+- 22% of fatal crashes occurred on interstates

-In addition, in a study of over 17,000 work zone crashes, rear-end crashes were the most common type of accident.
-In most large truck construction zone accidents, the truck was driving straight on a level road right before the accident occurred.
+Also, in a study of over 17,000 work zone crashes, rear-end crashes were the most common type of accident.
+In most large truck construction zone accidents, the truck was driving straight on a level road right before the crash occurred.